kstenerud/varpad/varpad-specification.md

 Encoding Process
 ----------------

-The count of padding bytes is encoded both at the beginning of the padding data as a [VLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md), and at the end of the padded data as a [reverse VLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md#reverse-vlq).
-All intervening bytes are set to the same value as the last byte of the normal (not reverse) VLQ encoded value.
+The count of padding bytes is encoded both at the beginning of the padding data as a [RVLQ](https://github.com/kstenerud/vlq/blob/master/vlq-specification.md), and at the end of the padded data as a RVLQ stored in reversed byte order.
+All intervening bytes are set to the same value as the last byte of the normal (not reversed) RVLQ encoded value.

-    [byte count (normal VLQ)] [padding bytes] [byte count (reverse VLQ)]
+    [byte count (RVLQ)]  [padding bytes]  [byte count (reversed RVLQ)]

+Example: 300 bytes of padding

+    [82 2c]  [2c 2c ...
+2c 2c]  [2c 82]

 Padding is always added, even if the message length is already a multiple of the required padding modulus (and would thus normally not need padding).
 This ensures that every message will always contain a padding field, the length of which can be found by inspecting the last byte of a (message + padding) payload, or the first byte of a (padding + message) payload.
-You could of course use an external bit field that determines the presence of the padding field in order to get around this edge case.
+You could of course use an external bit flag value that determines the presence of the padding field in order to get around this edge case.

 ### Example 1